Codit/practical-api-guidelines/maturity-level-two/README.md

 Notes:
 * `Content-Type` is not needed for HTTP GET requests since a GET request has no request body.
-* If you want to explicitly specify what content types are produced/consumed in your swagger file, we advise to use a custom attribute (to be checked whether something).
+* If you want to explicitly specify which content types are produced/consumed in your swagger file, we advise to use a custom attribute (to be checked whether something).

 ## API Security
 API security is an essential part when designing the API.
 All different levels of security are discussed within the API-Security document ([user guide](docs/api-security.md)).